MarkVilludo/laravel-ecommerce/README.md

 # Laravel Ecommerce API's and CMS
-Laravel package API Result filtering, sorting &amp; searching.
+Laravel package API and CMS for ecommerce

 ## Installation